Higher and foundation tiers

 metal from

-these ores then they may be mined out of the ground and the metal extracted from them.
+its ore then it may be mined out of the ground and the metal extracted from them.
 If the

 metal ore